yuliana81santi/Portfolio_project/README.md

 -**Social Media Links** - I used JavaScript code to open the social media links in a new window but it only worked for the last one only.
 After consulting my mentor, He showed me a simpler way to do it, using HTML code only.

+-**Mobile Friendly Website** - I added viewport in my head section to make my website mobile friendly.
+However, after adding the code and check my website, It was not responsive.
+My website on mobile devices looked exactly the same as if it was opened in a laptop and was difficult to read.
+I took my few days to realized that I had misspelled the word viewport.
+After correcting my spelling, it become mobile friendly.